-Hundreds uprooted in east Aleppo as Syrian army advances
+Thousands uprooted in east Aleppo as Syrian army advances

 The Syrian Observatory for Human Rights, which monitors the conflict, said about 400 people traveled into government-controlled Hanano from neighboring rebel-held districts, from where some were transferred to government-held western Aleppo.

+State media said at least 1,500 people in rebel-held areas had fled to state controlled territory in the biggest exodus since months of heavy bombing on rebel-held areas where few civilians had left despite several corridors the army said it opened to for them and rebels who wanted to surrender.

+The army had blamed rebels for holding back civilians from leaving east Aleppo, saying they were using them as human shields.

-Some are also crossing into an Aleppo district held by the Kurdish YPG militia, which has largely avoided fighting the Syrian government and has been spared air attacks.
-The Observatory said about 30 families entered this district, Sheikh Maqsoud.
+Hundreds were are also crossing into an Aleppo district held by the Kurdish YPG militia, which has largely avoided fighting the Syrian government and has been spared air attacks.
+Rebels said the militia had also been exploiting the army advance to grab more territory.

 Russian news agencies, citing the Defense Ministry, said on Sunday more than 900 civilians, including 119 children, had left Jabal Badro in the last 24 hours.